cryptoSyndrome001/bufra-test/README.md

 - The `app` folder holds the hooks and store files
 - The `components` holds all reusable components in the application
 - The `features` folder holds different redux features e.g slices.
-- The `layouts` folder holds the different layout of the BLAH website.
+- The `layouts` folder holds the different layout of the this website.
 - The `menus` folder holds the menu lists of the application like the navigation menus and its routes.
 - The `pages` folder holds all existing pages of the application.
 - The `routes` folders holds the routing files, both private routes and exposed routes.